-To complete a whole-person assessment of Applicant's foreign influence risks to ascertain whether they are fully compatible with minimum security clearance eligibility requirements, Applicant's substantial civilian contributions to U.S. security interests as an Afghan linguist require careful balancing with the raised security concerns.
-His endorsements and certificates of appreciation attest to his valuable contributions to U.S. military and intelligence forces operating in Afghanistan.
-They are impressive.
-Further, Applicant is recognized for the important role he has played with the military commands and intelligence units he has served during his translation assignments.
+To complete a whole-person assessment of Applicant's foreign influence and financial risks to ascertain whether they are fully compatible with minimum security clearance eligibility requirements, Applicant's substantial civilian contributions to U.S. security interests as an Afghan linguist between 2002 and 2008 require careful balancing with the raised security concerns.
+Applicant's endorsements and certificates of appreciation attest to his valuable contributions to U.S. military and diplomatic services operating in Afghanistan.
+They are impressive and warrant considerable appreciation for his contributions to U.S. security interests.

 Whole-person assessment is available also to minimize Applicant's exposure to conflicts of interests with his Afghan family members.
 So, in Applicant's case, the potential risk of coercion, pressure, or influence being brought to bear on him, or any of his respective family members residing in Afghanistan, is very low and mitigated.
+However, Applicant's past contributions to U.S. security interests (impressive as they are) are not enough at this time to mitigate security concerns over the state of his finances.
+Without more evidence of payment initiatives, it is still too soon to make safe predictions that Applicant can gain control of and consistently manage his financial affairs in a stable manner.